 at night and naps or rest breaks during the day if needed.
 Your healthcare provider

-will probably tell you to not do certain physical activities and sports while you
+will likely tell you to not do certain physical activities and sports while you recover.

-recover.
-He or she may suggest medicine to take if you have a headache.
-It is important
+They may advise medicine to take if you have a headache.
+It's important to prevent

-If your symptoms don't go away in a few days or if they get worse, you may need to
+If your symptoms don't go away in a few days or if they get worse, you should call

-see a healthcare provider who specializes in concussions.
-You may need medicines,
+a healthcare provider who specializes in concussions.
+You may need medicines, physical

-physical therapy, or other treatments for residual symptoms, such as headache, dizziness,
+therapy, or other treatments for residual symptoms, such as headache, dizziness, or

 What can I do to prevent a concussion?

-You can take a number of steps to help reduce your risk for a concussion or prevent
+Here are some things you can do to help reduce your risk for a concussion or prevent

 it in your children: